According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 If you’re struggling to find successful leaders for your business, why not be the example?

 This guide will discuss the qualities of a good boss and how to be a leader at work.
 We’ll also highlight the leadership traits and behaviors of some of the world’s best leaders throughout history.

 What Leadership Qualities/Traits Make a Good Leader?

-There are a huge range of traits and skills that make a good leader.
+There is a huge range of traits and skills that make a good leader.
 Skills can be divided into soft and hard skills – with some being natural, while others can be taught.

 Soft skills include things like communication, problem-solving, and motivation.
-Hard skills are those that can be learnt, like presentation skills, management, and analytical skills.
+Hard skills are those that can be learned, like presentation skills, management, and analytical skills.

 So what are the most important characteristics of a good leader?

 - Initiative for action

 - Strategic & Focussed